-When you're dealing with a customer who falls under these categories, or one of the many others, you'll find that when modeling their projects you will need to model with a rate that's generally not readily available to you.
+When you're dealing with a customer who falls under these categories or one of the many others, you'll find that when modeling their projects you will need to model with a rate that's generally not readily available to you.
 Energy Toolbase gives our users the ability to create custom rates or request one from our utility rates team.
-There's more than 20,000 custom rates activated in our database right now, being used by users across the world.
+There are more than 20,000 custom rates activated in our database right now, being used by users across the world.

 *Note: each subtitle is a hyperlink leading you to that topic in our recent webinar 'Exploring the Value of Custom Rates'

 Any rate that's already seen in Energy Toolbase has been requested by someone in the past.
-But a specific rate you need to model a customers project accurately might not have been requested yet or it meets a 'custom rate' criteria.
-There's several instances where a customer would need a custom rate including:
+But a specific rate you need to model a customer's project accurately might not have been requested yet or it meets a 'custom rate' criteria.
+There are several instances where a customer would need a custom rate including:

 - a variance in charges

 - additional charges